What "backs" Bitcoin? #1 question

 Ethereum staking is the act of validating transactions on the upgraded Ethereum 2.0 blockchain and earning a reward for this work.

 Tip: Coinbase customers can earn 3% to 7.5% by staking their Ethereum.
 This means if you hold ETH on Coinbase and decide to stake it then you can earn more ETH by temporarily not using it (leaving it on Coinbase).
 That's the deal.
 You earn extra ETH, but can't do anything with it.
-If you don't plan to use your ETH for the next year or so this might make sense.
+If you don't plan to use your ETH for the next year or two (or three) this might make sense.

 What questions or topics do you want more detail on?